 The scene is only lit by Corona Sky using the Sky model – Rawa Fake.
 This model allows you to change all the sky settings.
 That’s all.

 In rooms with small windows, I don’t use complex lighting systems like HDRI.
-As usual, small windows will give little light, acc. the lighting system must be flexible in order to set everything up correctly, to illuminate all areas of the interior the way I want.
+As usual, small windows will give little light, acc. the lighting system must be flexible to set everything up correctly, to illuminate all areas of the interior the way I want.

 In rooms with large windows, 90% of stained glass will be HDRI.
 This is important in order to harmoniously combine the interior with the external environment.
 It wasn’t needed in this scene.

-Render setting, Exposition, Tones and more.
+Below you can see the render setting, Exposition, Tones and more.